Mjz86/C_colon/mcc.md

     for example , E colon can only do bitcast if and only if the type of source and dest are trivially relocatable and trivially destructable and have no pointer/references in their layouts ( to prevent memory leak via type erasure), but in C colon , we can do unsafe(bit-cast) to do any form of bit cast( or other casts) . also , beacuse making a thread is unsafe(threads) , the async scheduler is in c colon and E colon remains free of its compications. this makes E colon not need any garbage collector for leak prevention,  and because of the hidden thread safety qualifiers ,  e colon can use non atomic refrence counters and only use atomic ones when necessary leak free graph and linked list support is also present in the library.
- `std::graph_t<T> ,std::node_t<T> ,  std::node_t<T[n]> , std::node_t<T[]>`
- the standard node is a leak safe node , to be used instead of depending on unsafe abi operators, the standard node can be thought of as an index into the standard graph , the standard graph manages all lifetimes of all objects es in it , a standard node's contract is violated if  used on a graph that is not the original owener. the standard node's internal implementation  can be a just pointer , an array , or a vector, however because the only way a to access it is using `graph[node]` we ensure that the lifetime is valid because the graph is alive , the check is also a fast range check in the graph's allocated region, also this gives the graph very fast locality because its region is continuous, the library implementation may use a bit allocator to see which chunks in the region are empty , to not have to use memory movement. or the implementation may choose an actual graph implementation,  and have a root node for checks
+ `std::graph_t<T> ,std::node_t<T> ,  std::node_t<T[n]> , std::node_t<T[]>`( note that T of void( type erased ) is still safe , because this is just an index and needs the graph at the end of the day to know the type) the standard node is a leak safe node , to be used instead of depending on unsafe ABI operators, the standard node can be thought of as an index into the standard graph , the standard graph manages all lifetimes of all objects es in it , a standard node's contract is violated if  used on a graph that is not the original owener. the standard node's internal implementation  can be just a  pointer, an index , an array , or a vector, however because the only way a to access it is using `graph[node]` we ensure that the lifetime is valid because the graph is alive , the check is also a fast range check in the graph's allocated region, also this gives the graph very fast locality because its region is continuous, the library implementation may use a bit allocator to see which chunks in the region are empty , to not have to use memory movement. or the implementation may choose an actual graph implementation,  and have a root node for checks